coreoluwa/Data-Analysis-Cohort-3-Excel-Assignments/README.md

 ![](Task_1_Sheet_3.png)

 ### For Task 2
-Using the same Sales Data, I was able to determine the following
+Using the same Sales Data, I was able to determine the following;
 1. The total Revenue and Profit generated.
 2. The average Revenue and Units Sold for every order.
 3. The total Discount is given in $. a4.
 Total number of sales recorded.
 5. The highest Profit generated.
-Create a column named ‘Sales Range’, and return ‘High Sales’ if the Sales value is above average,otherwise, return ‘Low Sales’.
+Create a column named ‘Sales Range’, and return ‘High Sales’ if the Sales value is above average, otherwise, return ‘Low Sales’.

 ![](Task_2_Sales_Data.jpg)